abramyk-mv/weather-forecast-api/README.md

 ## Running project in development environment
 1. Navigate to the project's root directory.
 2. Make sure `8080` and `3307` ports are available on your machine.
 Copy content of `.env.dev` file and paste it into `.env` file.

-_Note:_ MySQL container name should be the same as the database hostname specified in the `.env` file.
+<br>_Note:_ MySQL container name should be the same as the database hostname specified in the `.env` file.

-3 To build all service images run `docker-compose build` (depending on your system `docker-compose` commands may require root permission).
+3. To build all service images run `docker-compose build` (depending on your system `docker-compose` commands may require root permission).
 4. To start all services run `docker-compose up`.
 5. Service is available on `http://localhost:8080/`.
 6. To stop all running services run `docker-compose down`.